Federal Aviation Administration (FAA), Department of Transportation (DOT).

 B. Executive Order 13211, Regulations That Significantly Affect Energy Supply, Distribution, or Use

-This proposed rule is expected to be an E.O.
+This final rule is considered an E.O.
 13771 deregulatory action.
-Details on the estimated cost savings of this proposed rule can be found in the regulatory evaluation.
+Details on the streamlining effects of this rule can be found in the rule's regulatory evaluation.

-An electronic copy of rulemaking documents may be obtained from the internet by—
+An electronic copy of a rulemaking document may be obtained by using the internet—

-Copies may also be obtained by sending a request to the Federal Aviation Administration, Office of Rulemaking, ARM-1, 800 Independence Avenue SW, Washington, DC 20591, or by calling (202) 267-9677.
-Commenters must identify the docket or notice number of this rulemaking.
+Copies may also be obtained by sending a request (identified by notice, amendment, or docket number of this rulemaking) to the Federal Aviation Administration, Office of Rulemaking, ARM-1, 800 Independence Avenue SW, Washington, DC 20591, or by calling (202) 267-9680.

 Start List of Subjects